zepedropaixao/zepedropaixao.github.io/projects/meta_prg/index.md

 ## Time spent to deliver a new report and follow ups

 By onboarding the first developer teams into Partner Reports, I took notice of what task was taking the longest to overcome when adding a new report.
 I quickly realized that developers were using more than 80% of their time figuring out the data layer part.

+So I decided to figure out a way to cut development time of new reports on our platform, by focusing on improving the data sourcing problem.
+Data at Meta is broken in many different data platforms, that exist for different purposes.

+TODO TALK ABOUT HOW BROAD THE PROBLEM IS AND HOW WE COULD IMPROVE IT

 # Success